-DGAQA is the Regulatory Authority under Department of Defence Production, Ministry of Defence, for Quality Assurance and final acceptance of military aircraft, associated accessories /stores including Air Armament & Unmanned Aerial Vehicle (UAV) during design/development/production/repair and overhaul/up gradation.
-DGAQA plays an important role in providing technical consultation to Ministry of Defence, Service HQrs, & Main contractor during various stages of procurement and in-house manufacture of Defence Aero stores.
-It ensures conformance of the product/services to the laid down specifications/standards thereof and effective Quality Management Systems at the premises of suppliers of such products, enhancing the safety of military aircraft/airborne systems.
-DGAQA functions from its HQ at New Delhi through a network of 34 Field Establishments/Detachments spread across the country.
+DGAQA is the Regulatory Authority under Department of Defence Production, Ministry of Defence for Quality Assurance and Final Acceptance of Military Aircrafts, Associated Accessories/Stores including Air Armaments & Unmanned Aerial Vehicle (UAV) during Design, Development/Production/Repair and Overhaul/ Upgradation.
+DGAQA plays an important role in providing Technical Consultation to Ministry of Defence, Service HQrs & Main Contractor during various stages of procurement and in-house manufacture of Defence Aero Stores.
+It ensures Conformance of products/services to the laid down specifications/standards thereof and effective Quality Management Systems at the premises of suppliers of such products, enhancing the safety of military aircraft/airborne systems.
+DGAQA functions from its HQ at New Delhi through a network of 47 Field Establishments/Detachments spread across the country.

-DGAQA is also the nodal agency for Missile Systems Quality Assurance Agency (MSQAA) and Strategic Systems Quality Assurance Group (SSQAG).
+DGAQA is also the Nodal Agency for Missile Systems Quality Assurance (MSQAA) and Strategic Systems Quality Assurance Group (SSQAG).

-Value of Stores Cleared: Value of stores provided with QA coverage by DGAQA during the current year and previous four years is given below:
+Value of stores provided with QA coverage by DGAQA during the current year & previous four years is given below:

 MAJOR PROJECTS UNDER QA COVERAGE OF DGAQA:

 - SU- 30(MKI) & AJT (Hawk MK-132): Manufacturing under License from Original Equipment Manufacturer.